Great Scott! (TV series): Episodes

+Jack Black and Marley Shelton guest starred in the unaired episode "Book Crook".

 Cancellation

-Great Scott! was most likely cancelled due to its poor ratings, ranking 136th lowest rated out of 138 television shows that ran from 1992-1993.
+Great Scott! was cancelled due to its poor ratings, ranking 136th out of 139 television shows that ran ABC, CBS, NBC and Fox during the 1992 to 1993 television season.
 It was rated a 4.2, the highest on the list being rated a 21.9, and the lowest being a 4.0.

 Despite its cancellation in the states, all 13 produced episodes are known to have aired on German Television station RTL Zwei, though the status of these German variants are unknown.
 The German version of Great Scott! is known as Super Scott!.